kyegomez/A-Theory-on-Value-Creation/README.md

 ### Get Started:
 - Visit the Agora community [here](https://github.com/kyegomez/A-Theory-on-Value-Creation)
-- Explore the paper and code in this repository.
+- Explore the paper in this repository.
 - Contribute to the research by engaging with the work and proposing new ideas.

 Let’s collaborate to drive the future of economic theory and value creation.